UPDATED: This article was originally published on 31 October 2018 and updated on 11 April 2022.

 “Wolves are most active around dawn and dusk, so be prepared for an early start (like, 4-5am).
-After meeting your expert wildlife guide, you’ll head out into the park with your group in search of the elusive creatures, and other interesting wildlife.
+After meeting your expert wolf tracking guide, you’ll head out into the park with your group in search of the elusive creatures and other interesting wildlife.

 “When your guide thinks they have the spot, optic scopes are set up to try to get the best view of the animal.
 You may need to hike a little way for the best vantage spot, and patience is most definitely required, as there can be a lot of waiting around.
 Your guide will provide you with insights into the park’s history, geology, flora and fauna throughout the day.”

-How many wolves are you likely to see?
+How many wolves are you likely to see in Yellowstone?

 “Even with an experienced tracker, spotting wolves can be tricky.
 But as they’re pack animals, if you see one, you may be lucky enough to see multiple wolves all at once, playing together, eating, or looking after the young cubs.”

-When’s the best time of year to spot wolves in the wild?
+When is the best time to see wolves in Yellowstone?